 Costa Rica has miles of beaches on its east side to the Caribbean and on its west side to the Pacific Ocean.
 This unique location has attracted for hundreds of years an animal that now finds itself threatened by the actions of humans- from climate change to fishing obstacles, and even erroneous information on the effects of consuming sea turtle eggs.

 Join Globe Aware in our fight to help save this magnificent animal.
-Take a volunteer vacation and help to preserve the habitat of the Green turtle (Chelonia mydas) in Playa Bandera en Parrita, Puntarenas.
-You will find yourself in one the most unique environments, working to build an ecologically sustainable reforested habitat to give this wonderful animal a second chance.
+Take a volunteer vacation and help to preserve the habitat of the baula (Dermochelys coriacea), tortuga verde (Chelonia mydas), tortuga carey (Eretmochelys imbricata) y tortuga lora (Lepidochelys kempii) in the southern area near Manuel Antonio, Quepos.
+You will find yourself in one of the most unique environments, working to build an ecologically sustainable reforested habitat to give this wonderful animal a second chance.
 With a volunteer vacation, you can be a part of the solution and help change the fate of sea turtles.

 Volunteer Work Projects

 Save the sea turtles from extinction by helping the locals protect them and their environment as well!
-This volunteer vacation program is geared toward the nature loving volunteer explorer and the majority of program tasks involve work with locals of Bandera Beach.
+This volunteer vacation program is geared toward the nature, loving volunteer explorer and most program tasks involve work with locals and other volunteers from around the world.
 The projects can include:

 - Monitoring the beach at night or early morning to locate the nests and inform the local egg collection committee

 - Remove trash, stones or debris which prohibits the turtles from building their nest

 - Replace and monitor the nests